dergachev/presentations/drupalcon-la-upgrades/README.md

 We use [CircleCI](http://circleci.com) for our continuous integration:

 * Integrates with GitHub branches and pull requests
-* Allows use of docker, so test environment is consistent with dev/prod
 * Email notifications when something breaks
 * Catches very unexpected bugs, eg: servers disappearing, unmaintained packages
+* Allows use of docker, so test environment is consistent with dev/prod

 --end--

-## circle.yml configuration
+## Docker

+* Easily build and run virtualized containers
+* Easy to spin up an exact copy of your site
+  * If something breaks, just spin it up again
+  * This is very useful for minor updates!
+* Consistent environment in dev/staging/prod

+--end--

+## CircleCI & Docker

-Simple configuration via circle.yml file:
+CircleCI is configured with a circle.yml file:

 <pre class="prettyprint lang-yaml">
 machine: